Ojhanaveen/SM_Nav/README.md

 "# EmployeeManagementApp"

-Not so much attractive but somehow good.
+Not so attractive in Ui
 Thank you!